yaikohi/Raplybot/readme.md

 The idea is to also use machine learning so that it will generate vaguely original content based on replies it gets.

 ## Currently
-- Only sends a tweet if I activate the script
+- Only sends a tweet if I activate the script.
-- Only adds yo's to the tweet.
+- Can reply to tweets if I activate the scripts.

 ## TODO:
 - Automate the bot.
-- Find a proper dataset.
-- Machine learn what rhymes in english based on the found dataset.
+- Write code so that it delivers more interesting content.